awsdocs/amazon-rds-user-guide/doc_source/USER_WorkingWithAutomatedBackups.md

 During the automatic backup window, storage I/O might be suspended briefly while the backup process initializes \(typically under a few seconds\)\.
 You might experience elevated latencies for a few minutes during backups for Multi\-AZ deployments\.
 For MariaDB, MySQL, Oracle, and PostgreSQL, I/O activity is not suspended on your primary during backup for Multi\-AZ deployments, because the backup is taken from the standby\.
 For SQL Server, I/O activity is suspended briefly during backup for Multi\-AZ deployments\.

 If you don't specify a preferred backup window when you create the DB instance, Amazon RDS assigns a default 30\-minute backup window\.
 This window is selected at random from an 8\-hour block of time for each AWS Region\.
-The following table lists the time blocks for each Region from which the default backups windows are assigned\.
+The following table lists the time blocks for each AWS Region from which the default backup windows are assigned\.

 ****